TSTnb/mtf/README.md

 ___

 #### Step 1: Get a Userscript Manager
-* If you have Firefox, download the [Minimal Tetris Friends browser add-on](https://addons.mozilla.org/firefox/addon/mtf/).
+* If you have Firefox, download the [Minimal Tetromino Friends browser add-on](https://addons.mozilla.org/firefox/addon/mtf/).

-* If you have Chrome, download the [Minimal Tetris Friends browser extension](https://chrome.google.com/webstore/detail/minimal-tetris-friends/jmcfgfebjmfodjnmgicmkpkbpbfelhki).
+* If you have Chrome, download the [Minimal Tetromino Friends browser extension](https://chrome.google.com/webstore/detail/minimal-tetromino-friends/jmcfgfebjmfodjnmgicmkpkbpbfelhki).

-* If you have Opera, download the [Minimal Tetris Friends browser add-on](https://addons.opera.com/extensions/details/minimal-tetris-friends/).
+* If you have Opera, download the [Minimal Tetromino Friends browser add-on](https://addons.opera.com/extensions/details/minimal-tetromino-friends/).

 * If you have Edge, get [Tampermonkey](https://www.microsoft.com/store/apps/9NBLGGH5162S).